NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 ## Prerequisites
 - An FSx for NetApp ONTAP file system you want to monitor.
+- An S3 bucket to store the configuration and event status files, as well as the Lambda layer zip file.
+    - You will need to download the [Lambda layer zip file](https://raw.githubusercontent.com/NetApp/FSx-ONTAP-samples-scripts/main/Monitoring/monitor_onstap_services/lambda_layer.zip) from this repo and upload it to the S3 bucket.
+Be sure to preserve the name `lambda_layer.zip`.
 - The security group associated with the FSx for ONTAP file system must allow inbound traffic from the Lambda function over TCP port 443.
 - An SNS topic to send the alerts to.
 - An AWS Secrets Manager secret that holds the FSx for ONTAP file system credentials.
 There should be two keys in the secret, one for the username and one for the password.